Proposed speed limit reductions

 On the basis of the engineering data obtained, removing this variation in speed limit will create safer conditions and consistent driver expectations.
 As such, the proposal is for the first 1,250 feet of Patriot Way SE, south of SE 128th Street, to be changed from 30 mph to 25 mph to match the speed limit on the rest of Patriot Way SE.

-Recently approved speed limit changes
+Previously approved speed limit changes

 In 2018, the King County Council approved the following speed limit changes on the basis of engineering data, evaluation criteria and public comment:

 NE Novelty Hill Road from Eastridge Drive NE to West Snoqualmie Valley Road